mohamadhassan2/download-github-security-vulnerabilities-/README.md

 The scrip will download all GitHUB security vulnerabilities from the Github Advisory Database: https://github.com/advisories?query=type%3Areviewed+ecosystem%3Apip.
 Then zips up the advisories by severity: 4 zips for each category of severity:  low, moderate, high, critical.
 The code will generate a csv file with a row for every vulnerability and a set of attributes summarizing the key information for each vulnerability.
 The CSV output contain a field called KEV.
 If the vulnerability is in the CISA Known Exploited Vulnerabilities Catalog: https://www.cisa.gov/known-exploited-vulnerabilities-catalog-print , the KEV field value will be 1, Otherwise the field will be empty.

 __How to run:__
+1) Setup your GitHub token in GITHUB_TOKEN env variable.
-1)Execute:   python mycode.py   (used python v3.12.3)
+2) Execute:   python mycode.py   (python v3.12.3)
+3) Inspect the log file for details.
-2)You may encounter git API rate limitation:
+4) You may encounter git API rate limitation:
       Try creating a git token:(https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
 Add your token to a file (git_token.txt); then use the CLI to authenticate.
 Example: gh auth login --with-token < git_token.txt